jnnfrjnnfr/bus-tracker/README.md

 - Download files.
 - Keep all files in their respective folders.
 - Open the HTML file in your browser.
+- Provide your own API key in the Javascript (there is a note for where you need to add it).
 ### Usage
 Open the HTML file in your browser.
 ### Roadmap